Skip to main content

 https://api.kameleoon.com/oauth/authorize?client_id=my-application-name&response_type=code&redirect_uri=https://application.company.com/ HTTP/1.1

-In your web application, you need to redirect your users to the following URL.
-If not logged in yet, the users will be asked to log in to the Kameleoon platform.
-They will then be asked to grant access permission to Kameleoon to access their Kameleoon data and resources.
+In your web application, you need to redirect users to the URL below.
+If they are not logged in, they will be prompted to log in to the Kameleoon platform.
+After logging in, users will be asked to grant Kameleoon permission to access their data and resources.

 Redirect URL